VYR4L/DBD-hardcore-killer/README.md

 ## 📄 License

-This project is for educational and personal use.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## 🤝 Contributing